yoyanni/versus/README.md

 ### Setup Production Database and Connection

 Not much was done other than setting up the Cluster on MongoDB, supplying the connection string and testing it.

+### Fix Bugs, Use Environment Variables

+Due to a change in how ground moves were read from the standard.js file, a few lines were added to accomdate for that change.

+Fetch urls are driven by environment variables now and also depending on which script is run (dev or start) the backend will now know which database to connect to.
+Git ignore files were also updated.

+A few keys were also fixed.